SecureSECODAO/searchSECO-logger/README.md

 # SearchSECO Logger
 This is the logger implementation that the searchSECO miner and submodules use to print to `stdout`.
 ## Usage
-The main feature of the logger is to print statements to the console.
+The main function of the logger is to print statements to the console.
 The verbosity of these messages range from least verbose to most: `Info`, `Error`, `Warning` and `Debug`.
 As the logger implementation is static, the verbosity and other options are able to be adjusted on the fly.
 To set the vebosity level, the `Logger.SetVerbosity()` function is used, which accepts values from the `Verbosity` enum.
 ## Example